 Simon Fischer is recognised as one of the pre-eminent musicians of our time, enjoying a distinguished and wide-ranging career as a performer, educator and recording artist.

-In conjunction with his playing engagements he frequently gives masterclasses, workshops and leads residencies.
+In conjunction with his playing engagements he frequently gives masterclasses and workshops .
 Recent residencies have taken place in the USA, Holland, Italy, Norway, Ireland, Hong Kong, Germany and Australia.
 Simon Fischer plays a violin by Peter Guarnerius of Venice from c.
 1732.

 Biography provided by Edition Peters Artist Management